ropensci/MtreeRing/README.md

 1. Click on the "**Automation**" button.

-    After clicking on this button, `MtreeRing` will show a new box at top right corner of the app.
+    After clicking on this button, `MtreeRing` will show a new box at the top right corner of the app.
 This box provides a series of input controls for image processing, such as morphological operators and different approaches to edge detection.

-2. Create a blue rectangle mentioned above in the first graphical window (**Measurement Window**) by brushing
+2. Create a blue rectangle mentioned above in the first graphical window (**Measurement Window**) by brushing.

 3. Click on the green "**Run Detection**" button.

     The app will detect ring borders within the rectangular region.
+Detected ring borders are placed along the path, and are tagged with years and border numbers.
 We suggest creating a narrow rectangle to accelerate the detecting process.

 See this eaxmple: